nuuuwan/news_lk3_data/README.md

 *2025-08-03 07:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/111109/two-indians-arrested-with-8kg-of-kush-cannabis-at-bia) · `en`

-Two Indian nationals have been arrested by Sri Lanka Customs at the Bandaranaike International Airport (BIA) for attempting to smuggle around 8 kilograms of ‘Kush’ cannabis into the country.
+Two Indian nationals have been arrested at the Bandaranaike International Airport (BIA) for attempting to smuggle around 8 kilograms and 220 grams of ‘Kush’ cannabis into the country.

+The suspects were arrested last night (02) at the arrival terminal of the BIA, Ada Derana reporter said.

+Officials of the Airport Unit of the Police Narcotics Bureau apprehended the suspects during two separate raids based on received intelligence.

+During the operations, one suspect was arrested with 4 kilograms and 112 grams of Kush, while the other was apprehended with 4 kilograms and 108 grams, according to police.

+The suspects are reported to be Indian nationals aged 38 and 47.

+The Airport Unit of the Police Narcotics Bureau is conducting further investigations.

 ◼️